maelfabien/ai-station/README.md

 ### 🔮 What's inside?

-The `ai-station` Docker image contains:
+The `ai-station` docker image contains:

 - A minimal debian OS with some productivity packages (git, make, tree, htop, etc...).
+- An enhanced shell based on zsh + oh-my-zsh with a powerline theme and useful plugins.
-- A ready-to-use python 3.6 environment.
+- A ready-to-use python 3.6 environment with some productivity packages (pipreqs, autopep8, pytest, etc...).
 - The great Jupyter Lab IDE, for data exploration and model prototyping.
 - The ![latex](https://latex.codecogs.com/gif.latex?%24%7B%5Clatex%7D%7B%5CLaTeX%5Cxspace%7D%24) template used for NIPS research papers (directly editable in Jupyter Lab).
 - The `ais` command line interface, a swiss knife for building your next machine learning project.